Go to AAD Home

 Advertisement

-Try to prevent overheating.
+1. Avoid overheating when you can.
 Heat can worsen the rash and the itch.
-To reduce the risk of overheating:
+To reduce the risk of overheating, do the following until your rash clears:

 • Avoid hot temperatures whenever possible.

-• Stop strenuous activities while you have the rash.
+• Stop doing strenuous activities and anything that makes you sweat.

 • Stay out of hot tubs and whirlpools.